Gabtec-zyx/botsv3-incident-analysis/README.md

 ---

 ## **1. Introduction**
-This repository documents a full security investigation of the **Boss of the SOC v3 (BOTSv3)** dataset using **Splunk Enterprise**.
-BOTSv3 simulates a realistic cyberattack on a fictional brewing company, *Frothly*, containing rich log data across:
+This repository documents a full security investigation of the Boss of the SOC v3 (BOTSv3) dataset using Splunk Enterprise.
+BOTSv3 simulates a realistic cyberattack against a fictional brewing company, Frothly, and provides rich, multi-source telemetry, including:

-- Email systems
+- Email and SMTP logs

-- OneDrive & Office 365
+- Microsoft 365 and OneDrive activity

-- Endpoint logs (Windows + Linux)
+- Windows endpoint telemetry (Sysmon, Security logs)

+- Linux endpoint telemetry (Osquery)

-- Network telemetry
+- Network and authentication activity

-- Azure & AWS cloud services
+- Cloud service logs (Azure and AWS)

+The purpose of this investigation is to replicate a real-world Security Operations Centre (SOC) workflow by deploying Splunk, analysing malicious activity, and reconstructing the attacker’s actions across the incident lifecycle.

-The goals of this investigation are to:
+The objectives of this project are to:

-- Deploy and configure Splunk on Ubuntu
+- Install and configure Splunk Enterprise on an Ubuntu virtual machine

-- Ingest and validate BOTSv3 logs
+- Ingest and validate the BOTSv3 dataset

-- Perform advanced SPL searches to uncover malicious activity
+- Perform advanced SPL-based forensic analysis

-- Answer all 300-level forensics questions
+- Answer all BOTSv3 investigation questions

+- Correlate activity across cloud, email, endpoint, and Linux systems

 - Produce a professional SOC-style incident report and video presentation

-This repository also demonstrates continuous improvement with commits over multiple weeks, reflecting real SOC workflows and version control practices.

 ---

 ## **2. SOC Roles & Incident Handling Reflection**

-Modern SOC operations consist of several layers:
+Security Operations Centres operate using tiered analyst roles, each responsible for different stages of incident handling:

 | SOC Tier | Responsibilities |
 |---------|------------------|